dakanji/RefindPlus/README-Dev.md

-enable_esp_filter     |Prevents other ESPs other than the RefindPlus ESP being scanned for loaders follow_symlinks       |Allows following symbolic links to loaders (Ignored by default) force_trim            |Forces `TRIM` on non-Apple SSDs on Macs if required hidden_icons_external |Allows scanning for `.VolumeIcon` icons on external volumes hidden_icons_ignore   |Disables scanning for `.VolumeIcon` image icons if not required hidden_icons_prefer   |Prioritises `.VolumeIcon` image icons when available
+enable_esp_filter     |Prevents other ESPs other than the RefindPlus ESP being scanned for loaders follow_symlinks       |Allows following symbolic links to loaders (Ignored by default) force_trim            |Forces `TRIM` on non-Apple SSDs on Macs if required handle_ventoy         |Rationalises the binaries displayed for `Ventoy` instances hidden_icons_external |Allows scanning for `.VolumeIcon` icons on external volumes hidden_icons_ignore   |Disables scanning for `.VolumeIcon` image icons if not required hidden_icons_prefer   |Prioritises `.VolumeIcon` image icons when available